Decoding Susceptibility: Modeling Misbelief to Misinformation Through a Computational Approach: Introduction

 \section{Introduction}

-False claims spread on social media platforms, such as conspiracy theories, fake news, and unreliable health information, mislead people's judgment, promote societal polarization, and decrease protective behavior intentions~\cite{pennycook2021psychology,Thier2021HealthMisinformation}.
-The harm is especially significant in various contentious events including elections, religious persecution, and the global response to the COVID-19 pandemic~\cite{Ecker2022PsychologicalDriversMisinformation}.
-Many works have investigated the \textit{observable} behavior of information propagation such as where the information propagates~\cite{Taylor2023WhereDoesYour}, how people share it~\cite{Yang2021COVID19InfodemicTwitter}, and what people discuss about it~\cite{Gupta2023PolarisedSocialMedia}.
-However, it is still crucial but challenging to understand the \textit{unobservable} mental and cognitive processes when individuals believe misinformation~\cite{Ecker2022PsychologicalDriversMisinformation}.
-Users' susceptibility (i.e., the likelihood of individuals believing misinformation) plays a pivotal role in this context.
-If a person is more susceptible to misinformation, they are not only more likely to share false claims but also more prone to being misled by them~\cite{Scherer2020WhoSusceptibleOnline}.\looseness=-1
+False claims spread on social media platforms, such as conspiracy theories, fake news, and unreliable health information.
+They mislead people's judgment, promote societal polarization, and exacerbate distrust in government~\cite{pennycook2021psychology, nan2021health}.
+The harm is especially significant in various contentious events, including elections, religious persecution, and the global response to the COVID-19 pandemic~\cite{ecker2022psychological}.
+Many works have investigated the \textit{observable} behavior of misinformation propagation such as where the information propagates~\cite{taylor2023does}, how people share it~\cite{yang2021covid}, and what people discuss about it~\cite{gupta2023polarised}.
+However, it is still crucial but challenging to understand the \textit{unobservable} mental and cognitive processes of how individuals believe misinformation~\cite{ecker2022psychological}.
+Individual susceptibility (i.e., the likelihood of believing and being influenced by misinformation) plays a pivotal role in this context.
+If one is more susceptible to misinformation, they are not only more likely to share but also more prone to being misled by them~\cite{scherer2021susceptible}.

-Existing works have investigated the psychological, demographic and other factors that may contribute to the high susceptibility of a population~\cite{Brashier2020AgingEraFake,Pennycook2020WhoFallsFake}.
-However, previous susceptibility studies heavily rely on self-reported belief towards false claims collected from questionnaire-based participant survey~\cite{Escola-Gascon2021CriticalThinkingPredicts,Rosenzweig2021HappinessSurpriseAre}, which presents several limitations.
-For instance, different participants might interpret the believing levels in different ways.
-Moreover, the data collection process is labor-heavy, and thus limits the scale of downstream research on size, scope and diversity of the target population~\cite{Nan2022WhyPeopleBelieve}.
+Previous works have investigated the psychological, demographic, and other factors that may contribute to the high susceptibility of an individual~\cite{brashier2020aging, pennycook2020falls}.
+However, these studies heavily rely on self-reported belief towards false claims collected from questionnaire-based participant surveys~\cite{escola2021critical, rosenzweig2021happiness}, which presents several limitations.
+For instance, different participants might interpret belief levels differently.
+Moreover, the data collection is labor-intensive, thereby limiting the scale of downstream research on the size, scope, and diversity of the target population~\cite{nan2022people}.